maniospas/Blombly/docs/basics/iterables.md

 data types are called iterables because they can successfully be typecasted into `iter` instances.
 Some [structs](structs.md) are
-also treated as iterables if they overload the appropriate opreations, but more on this elsewhere.
+also treated as iterables if they overload the appropriate operations, but more on this elsewhere.
 For now, keep in mind that converting to iterators is done automatically when you use the `in` syntactic sugar presented later in this page.